CampaignChain/campaignchain-docs/developer/book/sample_data.rst

 Sample Data
 ===========

-The sample data leverages the Amariki development environment, i.e. the various Amariki test accounts and instances we set up at Twitter, Facebook, MailChimp, wordpress.amariki.com and other online channels.
+It is possible to load sample data into CampaignChain, which eases the development process.

 .. warning::
     * Don't use sample data in production environments, because they might be